How to Write a Simple Plugin¶

 This is a safety provision to ensure that the data returned by the Volatility library is accurate and describes why information may not be provided.

 as defined by the symbols, are directly accessible and use the case-style of the symbol library it came from (in Windows,

 attributes are CamelCase), such as

 entry.BaseDllName in this instance.
-Any attribtues not defined by the symbol but added
+Any attributes not defined by the symbol but added

 by Volatility extensions cannot be properties (in case they overlap with the attributes defined in the symbol libraries)

-and are therefore always methods and prepended with
+and are therefore always methods and pretended with

 get_, in this example